 Once you are done with your employee engagement survey, you get to compare the results with the engagement goal that you set in the beginning as a north star metric.

-You can then measure the employee engagement and look at the areas you need to improve on and assess what is working for you in the areas where you are performing great.
+You can then measure employee engagement levels by looking at the areas you need to improve and assess what is working for you in the areas where you are performing well.

 Based on these observations from the survey results, create an improvised employee engagement strategy that would enable you to strengthen your engagement with your employees and meet your engagement goal.

 Remember - speed is of the greatest essence in this stage, so it is recommended you address the survey results while they are still relevant.